TUW-GEO/eodag-notebooks/README.md

 - A set of jupyter notebooks, numbered in the order that we want them to appear on the gallery website.
 - A Notebook for the Search of EO Data
 - A Notebook for downloading the Data
+- A Notebook for explaining xarrays
+- Different Scripts explaining the passing of credentials to EODAG methods